Dino Bravo: Alliance with the Dream Team / New Dream Team (1986–1987)

+"World's Strongest Man" (1987–1989)

 Bravo returned to singles competition after a few months and began a strongman gimmick.
-In his days of wrestling mostly in Canada, Bravo was known as more of a technical wrestler, but with his strongman gimmick his technical side was pushed into the background and his style changed to using power (brawling) moves such as bodyslams, clotheslines, punches and kicks, and other power holds such as the bearhug, while his finishing move changed from an airplane spin to a sidewalk slam.
-After manager Johnny V left the WWF, Bravo took on Frenchy Martin as his new manager.
+In his days of wrestling mostly in Canada, Bravo was known as more of a technical wrestler, but with his strongman gimmick his technical side was pushed into the background and his style changed to using power (brawling) moves such as body slams, clotheslines, punches and kicks, and other power holds such as the bearhug, while his finishing move changed from an airplane spin to a sidewalk slam.

-1988

 At the 1988 Royal Rumble, Bravo (who was legitimately strong and was said to be able to press more than 500 pounds) attempted to bench press what he claimed was 715 pounds, which would have been a world record at that time.
-Commentator (and former bodybuilder) Jesse "The Body" Ventura helped lift the bar at one point, but Bravo played the lift as a success and began billing himself as the "World's Strongest Man."
-Later that night he participated in the first ever Royal Rumble, making it to the final three before being eliminated by Jim Duggan.
+Commentator (and former bodybuilder) Jesse "the Body" Ventura helped lift the bar at one point, but Bravo played the lift as a success and began billing himself as the "World's Strongest Man".
+Later that night he participated in the Royal Rumble match, making it to the final three before being eliminated by Jim Duggan.

-Under his new gimmick, Bravo was initially unbeaten and faced various competitors like Hillbilly Jim, Koko B Ware, Ken Patera, David Sammartino, and The Junkyard Dog.
-He also went to numerous time limit draws with Ricky Steamboat and Jake Roberts.